 Google’s aim here is not to create coders who can build the next Facebook or something, right off the bat.
 Instead, the company is leveraging Grasshopper to get as many people from diverse domains, interested into learning coding on the side.
-Once they gain a basic understanding, they can decide whether they want to delve deeper and leverage the other myriad of learn-to-code resources on the web with confidence.
+Once they gain a basic understanding, they can decide whether they want to delve deeper and leverage the other myriad of learn-to-code resources on the web like Coding Bootcamps with confidence.

 Since the launch of our app in April 2018, more than two million people have used Grasshopper to grow their coding skills.
 Grasshopper students include stay-at-home parents, construction workers and factory machinists–people who don’t necessarily have programming experience, but who are interested in exploring coding as a career option.